 What are the main signs of hyperthyroidism

-Agitation, irritability, palpitations, dyspnea on exertion, tremors, excessive sweating, diarrhea, weight loss, insomnia, muscle weakness.
+Agitation, irritability, rapid heartbeat, shortness of breath on exertion, tremors, excessive sweating, diarrhea, weight loss, insomnia, muscle weakness.

-So, what can get sick after prolonged use of drugs based on glucocorticosteroids.
-These drugs have a pronounced positive therapeutic effect, but the manifestation of side effects is observed in 20% -100% of patients, of which 25% suffer from pronounced complications.
+So, what can you get sick after long-term use of medications based on glucocorticosteroids?
+These drugs have a pronounced positive therapeutic effect, but side effects are also observed in 20%-100% of patients, of which 25% suffer from pronounced complications.
 I will list just a few of them:

 1. Classic - metabolic disorder.
-As a result of taking drugs, fat metabolism changes, disorders of the gastrointestinal tract appear (changes in acidity, potassium excretion and sodium retention in the body, which contributes to swelling), the work of the adrenal cortex, etc.;
+As a result of taking drugs, fat metabolism changes, disturbances appear in the gastrointestinal tract (changes in acidity, potassium excretion and sodium retention in the body, which contributes to swelling), the functioning of the adrenal cortex, etc.;

-2. Very often (about 30% of cases) with prolonged use of one of the most common drugs (prednisolone), Itsenko-Cushing's syndrome manifests itself, due to which a person undergoes significant changes in appearance.
-In addition, drugs based on glucocorticosteroids from the endocrine system hyperglycemia, even cause steroid diabetes, and so on.
+2. Very often (about 30% of cases) with long-term use of one of the most common drugs (prednisone), Cushing's syndrome occurs, due to which a person experiences significant changes in appearance.
+In addition, drugs based on glucocorticosteroids cause hyperglycemia from the endocrine system, even causing steroid diabetes, etc.

-3. Violations of nervous activity - manifested in the form of frequent depressive states, increased irritability, irascibility, etc.;
+3. Disorders of nervous activity - manifests itself in the form of frequent depressive states, increased irritability, short temper, etc.;

-4. On the part of the organs of vision - there is a high probability of developing eye cataracts, an increase in internal pressure in the apples of the eyes, which often leads to glaucoma, etc.;
+4. On the part of the visual organs, there is a high probability of developing eye cataracts, increased internal pressure in the apples of the eyes, which often leads to glaucoma, etc.;

-6. On the part of the immune system - general immunity and resistance to common bacteria and infections fall.
-Decreases the rate of wound healing.
+6. On the part of the immune system, overall immunity and resistance to common bacteria and infections decreases.
+The rate of wound healing decreases.

-7. Increased blood pressure develops, the rate of blood clotting increases, which in turn can lead to the appearance of blood clots and blood clots in the vessels.
-And this can lead to death.
+7. High blood pressure develops, the blood clotting rate increases, which in turn can lead to the appearance of blood clots and blood clots in the vessels.
+And this can lead to deaths.

-8. There is a lot of controversy about the side effects of drugs for fruits.
+8. There is a lot of controversy about the side effects of drugs for fetuses.

-With regard to the effects of drugs on children, the side effects are almost identical to the manifestations in adults, only with a greater frequency.
-Therefore, try to consult with several doctors before you start giving hormones to children.
+As for the effects of drugs on children, the side effects are almost identical to those in adults, only with greater frequency.
+Therefore, try to consult with several doctors before you start giving hormonal drugs to children.

-The signs listed above are for illustration purposes only and may have a cause other than hyper or hypothyroidism, meaning that if you have any of these symptoms, it is not necessarily due to hormone therapy.
-These signs often change over time and from person to person and are not related to the course of the cancer.
+The signs listed above are for illustration only and may have a cause other than hyper or hypothyroidism, meaning that if you have any of these symptoms, it is not necessarily caused by hormone therapy.
+These signs often change over time and from person to person and are not related to the progression of the cancer.

-How do other medicines and preparations affect contraception?
-These are medicines that help the body fight bacteria and viruses by killing or weakening the bacteria.
-They are harmless to viral infections such as common rhinitis and fungal infections such as mold.
+How do other drugs and medications affect contraception?
+These are medications that help the body fight bacteria and viruses by killing or weakening the bacteria.
+They are harmless for viral infections such as common rhinitis and fungal infections such as mold.
 They are among the most common drugs in modern medicine.

-Correct me if I'm wrong somewhere.
-If you have any other questions write here, I will try to find an answer.
+If I made a mistake somewhere, please correct me.
+If you have any other questions, write here, I’ll try to find the answer.

-What is the effect of birth control pills on a woman's body?
-Having made the decision to protect themselves from unwanted pregnancies, many girls choose hormonal contraception.
-However, before deciding to start taking hormonal pills, they are interested in what changes will occur in their body, and what is the effect of contraceptives on the body ...
+What is the effect of birth control pills on a woman’s body?
+Having decided to protect themselves from unwanted pregnancy, many girls choose hormonal contraception.
+However, before deciding to start taking hormonal pills, they are interested in what changes will occur in their body, and what is the effect of contraceptives on the body...
 Let's talk about it.

 Antibiotics and hormonal contraceptives

 One risk is the use of antibiotics.
 They affect the intestinal microflora and therefore the absorption and effectiveness of birth control pills.
-The body isn't getting the proper dose of hormones and you can't fully rely on pills for the rest of your cycle.
-Therefore, it is important for a woman to think about this option and choose to protect herself differently towards the end of the cycle, whether with a condom or other means of protection against conception.
-The reliability of hormonal contraceptives also reduces some digestive tract diseases.
+The body does not receive the required dose of hormones, and you cannot rely entirely on the pill for the rest of the cycle.
+Therefore, it is important for a woman to think about this option and choose to protect herself in another way towards the end of her cycle, whether with a condom or other means of protection against conception.
+The reliability of hormonal contraceptives also reduces some diseases of the digestive tract.

-The principle of action of contraceptives on a woman
+The principle of contraceptive action on a woman

-Contraceptive pills contain small doses of female sex hormones - estrogen and progesterone (gestagen), which cause a number of changes in a woman's body.
-What is the effect of the pills?
+Birth control pills contain small doses of female sex hormones – estrogen and progesterone (gestagen), which cause a number of changes in a woman’s body.
+What is the effect of the tablets?

-Not all girls know this, but GCs (hormonal contraceptives) have three phases of protection against pregnancy.
-The first, most important stage - they prevent the release of eggs from the ovaries for fertilization.
-Sometimes at this stage, a failure may occur, that is, a mature egg in rare cases can still move into the fallopian tube, where it usually occurs by fertilization by sperm.
-For this, a condition is necessary - male germ cells must freely penetrate the fallopian tube of a woman.
+Not all girls know this, but hormonal contraceptives (hormonal contraceptives) have three phases of protection against pregnancy.
+The first, most important stage is that they prevent the release of eggs from the ovaries for fertilization.
+Sometimes at this stage a failure may occur, that is, a mature egg in rare cases can still move into the fallopian tube, where it is usually fertilized by a sperm.
+For this, a condition is necessary - male reproductive cells must freely penetrate the woman’s fallopian tube.

-All antibiotics adversely affect the intestinal microflora.
+All antibiotics negatively affect the intestinal microflora.
 The bacteria in which they live are involved in the utilization of hormones.
-The hormones that a woman eats in a pill are slowly processed into soluble guts in the intestines and then moved to the intestines to be eliminated.
-The effects of the bacteria are chemically altered and returned to the blood.
-This cycle prolongs the storage of the hormone in the body.
-Not all antibiotics are the same, some affect the intestinal microflora more, others less.
-The greatest risk occurs in the case of broad-spectrum antibiotics, which, in addition to the disease-causing bacteria, destroy intestinal bacteria.
+The hormones a woman eats in the pill are slowly processed into soluble intestines in the intestines and then moved into the intestines to be eliminated.
+The bacteria's effects are chemically altered and returned to the blood.
+This cycle prolongs the retention of the hormone in the body.
+Not all antibiotics are the same, some have a greater effect on the intestinal microflora, others less.
+The greatest risk occurs with broad-spectrum antibiotics, which, in addition to the bacteria that cause the disease, destroy intestinal bacteria.

-Here the second line of defense is triggered - under the influence of hormones, the girl's cervical mucus becomes viscous, through such a barrier, spermatozoa simply cannot get to the fallopian tubes, where they will meet with the egg.
-However, this scenario can also fail.
-If the most active and tenacious sperm can penetrate the thick mucus to the egg and fertilize it, the last of the conceived, the third defense option, will work.
+Here the second line of defense is triggered - under the influence of hormones, the girl’s cervical mucus becomes viscous; through such a barrier, sperm simply cannot get to the fallopian tubes, where they will meet the egg.
+However, even in this scenario, failure may occur.
+If the most active and tenacious sperm can penetrate through the thick mucus to the egg and fertilize it, the last of the planned, third, protection options will work.

-If a woman prescribes an antibiotic doctor, it is recommended that the woman is taking hormonal contraceptives and ask him to explain the risk of pregnancy for a particular product.
-Laxatives are substances that promote bowel movements and are used against constipation.
-Constipation can be caused by an unpleasant sensation of extrusion and congestion, abdominal pain, discomfort, and a feeling of incomplete emptying.
-They are also used for targeted bowel movements, such as check-ups and some treatments.
+If a woman prescribes an antibiotic doctor, it is recommended to state that the woman is taking hormonal contraceptives and ask the doctor to explain the pregnancy risk for the specific product.
+Laxatives are substances that promote bowel movement and are used against constipation.
+Constipation can be caused by an unpleasant feeling of extrusion and congestion, abdominal pain, discomfort and a feeling of incomplete emptying.
+They are also used for targeted bowel movements, such as for examinations and some treatments.

-When taking birth control pills, the mucous membrane of the uterine cavity changes, it becomes loose, which makes it an unfavorable soil for the introduction of the embryo.
-That is, a fertilized egg, having descended into the uterine cavity, will not be able to gain a foothold in the endometrial layer, which means that at this stage the pregnancy will stop.
-Everything seems to be fine, but here it is worth thinking about what effect these pills have on a woman’s body in terms of her health?
+When taking birth control pills, the mucous membrane of the uterine cavity changes, it becomes loose, which makes it unfavorable soil for the implantation of an embryo.
+That is, the fertilized egg, having descended into the uterine cavity, will not be able to gain a foothold in the endometrial layer, which means that at this stage the pregnancy will end.
+Everything seems to be fine, but here it’s worth thinking about what effect these pills have on a woman’s body in terms of her health?

-The tendency to constipation increases in proportion to age.
-Typical for people with a sedentary occupation and people tied to the bed.
+The tendency for constipation increases with age.
+Typical for people with sedentary occupations and people confined to bed.
 Constipation, which affects women more often than men, will not permit the use of laxatives.
 His problems are more complex and must always look for the true cause.
-They can be poor eating habits, insufficient fluid intake, stress, nervousness, some metabolic disorders.
-The use of lasers with irritating effects is not without risk, as it disturbs the water and ionic balance.
+They may be poor eating habits, insufficient fluid intake, stress, nervousness, and certain metabolic disorders.
+The use of lasers with irritating effects is not without risk, as it disrupts the water and ion balance.

 Laxatives and hormonal contraceptives

-Problems can also occur with vomiting or very severe diarrhea.
-This shouldn't have been a problem at one time, but you definitely shouldn't be taking this type of medication on a regular or long-term basis because it has a negative effect on the intestines.
+Vomiting or very severe diarrhea may also cause problems.
+This shouldn't have been a problem at one time, but you definitely shouldn't take this type of medication on a regular or long-term basis because it has a negative effect on your gut.
 Some foods that are a little more gentle than drugs are a little attractive.

-Thanks to the intake of GC, a girl can lead a normal sex life without fear of becoming pregnant.
-Many modern drugs significantly improve the quality of the menstrual cycle, making it regular, and the periods themselves are painless.
-With all this, menstrual flow becomes scarce and short, so it almost does not cause women any inconvenience.
-At their request, girls can either delay the approach of menstruation, or bring its onset closer.
+Thanks to taking HA, a girl can lead a normal sex life without fear of becoming pregnant.
+Many modern drugs significantly improve the quality of the menstrual cycle, making it regular and the periods themselves painless.
+With all this, menstrual flow becomes scanty and short-lived, and therefore causes almost no inconvenience to women.
+At their discretion, girls can either delay the approach of menstruation or bring its onset closer.

-If these inconveniences occur within three to four hours of taking the pill, you may think of it as being forgotten because the body hasn't had a chance to process it.
-In practice, this means that the intake of drugs from the gastrointestinal tract can be delayed when laxatives are used, so laxatives should not be used with oral contraceptives.
+If these discomforts occur within three to four hours of taking the pill, you may think of it as forgotten because the body hasn't had a chance to process it.
+In practice, this means that the uptake of gastrointestinal medications may be delayed when laxatives are used, so laxatives should not be used with oral contraceptives.
 What time can you take laxatives in the elevator or ask your doctor about it.

-Having started taking birth control pills, many girls notice a weakening of the premenstrual syndrome - their mammary glands do not engorge, and their mood is kept at the same level.
-Preparations such as Yarina help relieve swelling, as well as moderate sebum production.
+Having started taking birth control pills, many girls note a weakening of premenstrual syndrome - their mammary glands do not become engorged, and their mood remains at the same level.
+Drugs such as Yarina help relieve swelling, as well as moderate sebum production.
 Thanks to this, acne disappears and the condition of hair and nails improves.
-The positive effect of GCs also lies in the fact that their intake helps to reduce blood loss during menstruation, the hemoglobin level normalizes.
+The positive effect of GCs also lies in the fact that their use helps reduce blood loss during menstruation, and the hemoglobin level is normalized.

 Antiepileptics and hormonal contraceptives

-If a woman is epileptic, it is important that her neurologist and gynecologist be consulted when choosing the most appropriate method of contraception.
-It is possible that some antiepileptic medication can interfere with the effect of hormonal contraception, leading to an unwanted pregnancy.
-There is a possibility of an interaction between the hormones in birth control pills and the drugs that women use for contraception.
-Some of these drugs speed up the breakdown of hormones in the blood, causing hormonal contraceptives to not be effective enough.
+If a woman is epileptic, it is important that her neurologist and gynecologist are consulted when choosing the most appropriate method of contraception.
+It is possible that some antiepileptic treatments may interfere with the effectiveness of hormonal contraception, which could lead to unintended pregnancy.
+There is the possibility of an interaction between the hormones in birth control pills and the medications women use for contraception.
+Some of these drugs speed up the breakdown of hormones in the blood, causing hormonal contraceptives to become less effective.

-It is known that even after a short use of contraceptive pills (within 3-6 months) and their subsequent cancellation, it is much easier for girls to get pregnant.
-Thanks to these pills, the function of the ovaries is controlled, and when they are stopped, the ovaries work more briskly and steadily.
+It is known that even after short-term use of birth control pills (for 3-6 months) and their subsequent cancellation, it is much easier for girls to get pregnant.
+Thanks to these pills, the function of the ovaries is inhibited, and when they are stopped, the ovaries work more vigorously and stably.
 It is not for nothing that couples who cannot get pregnant for a long time are recommended this method.
-A woman takes hormonal contraceptives, then stops drinking them, and over the next 2-3 months, a long-awaited pregnancy almost always occurs.
+A woman takes hormonal contraceptives, then stops taking them, and over the next 2-3 months the long-awaited pregnancy almost always occurs.

-Unfortunately, after this type of surgery, this condition can occur even for a long period of time.
-Such changes should be systematically removed, but, unfortunately, sometimes small thickening and discoloration of the skin remain for a long time.
-If in doubt, consult the doctor who treated this case.
+Unfortunately, after this type of surgery, this condition can occur even over a long period of time.
+Such changes should be systematically removed, but, unfortunately, sometimes slight thickening and discoloration of the skin remain for a long time.
+If in doubt, consult the doctor who treated the case.

-Igor Madej Surgeon, doctor of aesthetic medicine, oncologist, Wroclaw
+Igor Madej Surgeon, aesthetic medicine doctor, oncologist, Wroclaw

 The central nervous system is a common but not the most common site of distribution.
-The time to the first symptoms depends on the location of the tumor itself, and it is often the case that these changes remain silent despite growing even to really large sizes.
+The time before the first symptoms depends on the location of the tumor itself, and it often happens that these changes remain silent, despite growing even to a really large size.
 The prognosis depends on the tumor itself.

-There are also negative sides to the GK.
-For example, if an incompetent doctor prescribed them to a girl, without taking into account the peculiarities of her health, without taking into account the anamnesis and her habits, the pills can lead to serious health problems.
-The thing is that GCs, which are taken orally, affect the cardiovascular system.
+GC also has its negative sides.
+For example, if an incompetent doctor prescribed them to a girl, without taking into account the characteristics of her health, without taking into account her medical history and her habits, the pills can lead to serious health problems.
+The thing is that GCs taken orally have an effect on the cardiovascular system.

 Psychotherapist, Doctor of Natural Medicine, Warsaw Meetings

 Cold -.
-A viral infection of the upper respiratory tract with especially severe symptoms in the nose Cold symptoms cough, sore throat, runny nose, and mild fever or chills Symptoms usually disappear within seven days, although some may last up to three.
-Some of the viruses that cause the common cold can also cause an asymptomatic infection.
-The data collected do not allow us to determine whether antitussives are more effective than simple pain relievers, and their use is not recommended in children due to lack of evidence for their effectiveness and potential harm associated with their use.
+A viral infection of the upper respiratory tract with particularly severe symptoms in the nose.
+Cold symptoms are cough, sore throat, runny nose and mild fever or chills.
+Symptoms usually disappear within seven days, although some may persist for up to three.
+Some of the viruses that cause colds can also cause asymptomatic infection.
+The data collected do not allow us to determine whether cough suppressants are more effective than simple painkillers, and their use is not recommended in children due to the lack of evidence of their effectiveness and the potential harm associated with their use.

 The abuse of dextromethorphan has led to the drug being banned in many countries.
-In adults, symptoms such as a runny nose can be relieved with first-generation antihistamines; the use of these drugs is associated with the occurrence of adverse events in the form, for example, increased drowsiness.
-Other cleansers, such as pseudoephedrine, are also effective in the adult population.
-Ipratropium bromide nasal spray can also reduce symptoms of the common cold, but its irritant effect is low.
+In adults, symptoms such as a runny nose can be relieved with first-generation antihistamines; the use of these drugs is associated with the occurrence of adverse effects such as increased drowsiness.
+Other drugs with a cleansing effect, such as pseudoephedrine, are also effective in adults.
+Ipratropium bromide nasal spray can also reduce the symptoms of a runny nose, but its irritant effect is low.

-On the other hand, second-generation antihistamines do not seem to be effective.
-Due to the lack of tests, it is not possible to determine whether increased fluid intake can have a beneficial effect on symptoms or shorten the course of airway obstruction, similar to warming humidified air.
-One study showed the effectiveness of essential oil rubbing agents in relieving symptoms such as nocturnal coughs, nasal congestion, and sleep disturbances.
-Antibiotics and antivirals Antibiotics are not effective against viral infections and therefore do not affect viruses that cause colds.
+On the other hand, second generation antihistamines do not seem to be effective.
+Due to the lack of testing, it is not possible to determine whether increased fluid intake may have a beneficial effect on symptoms or shorten airway obstruction, similar to how humidified air is warmed.
+One study showed the effectiveness of essential oil rubs in relieving symptoms such as nighttime coughs, nasal obstruction, and sleep disturbances.
+Antibiotics and antivirals Antibiotics are not effective against viral infections and therefore have no effect on cold-causing viruses.

-There is information that girls who take birth control pills for a long time are more at risk of developing breast and cervical cancer.
-In a special risk group are those who are diagnosed with cervical erosion.
+There is information that girls who take birth control pills for a long time are at greater risk of developing breast and cervical cancer.
+Those at particular risk are those diagnosed with cervical erosion.
 All these features must be taken into account by the doctor prescribing the pills.

-Due to possible adverse events, the administration of antibiotics hurts; however, they are usually prescribed to patients.
-Common reasons for the widespread use of antibiotics are: patients' expectations that they are prescribed an antibiotic, the doctor's desire to do something for the patient, and the difficulty in identifying a causal relationship between adverse events and antibiotics.
+Because of the potential for adverse events, antibiotic administration is harmful; however, they are usually prescribed to patients.
+Common reasons for the widespread use of antibiotics are: patients' expectations of being prescribed an antibiotic, physician desire to do something for the patient, and difficulty in identifying a cause-and-effect relationship between adverse events and antibiotics.
 The result shows that low or negative titers are good.
-However, you need to check with time to be 100% sure.
+However, you need to do a test over time to be 100% sure.

-Contraceptive pills undoubtedly benefit healthy women, helping to cope with premenstrual syndrome, mood swings, and make critical days more comfortable.
-However, in the case of certain diseases, it is better to refrain from them, since the harm from taking them will exceed the benefits.
-You should never prescribe these pills on your own, because you do not know if they will suit you and what consequences they can lead to.
+Birth control pills undoubtedly benefit healthy women, helping to cope with premenstrual syndrome, mood swings, and making menstrual periods more comfortable.
+However, if you have certain diseases, it is better to abstain from them, since the harm from taking them will exceed the benefits.
+You should never prescribe these pills yourself, because you don’t know whether they will suit you and what consequences they may lead to.

-In addition, for the treatment of syphilis, benzathyline penicillin should be used, doses and amounts depending on the phase.
-If it is in fact the smell of alcohol or similar substances, this may indicate, for example, diabetes or other metabolic disorders, so first of all you should contact your general practitioner or therapist to rule out diabetes or kidney dysfunction or malfunction of medications that the patient requires urgent consultation.
+In addition, benzathylene penicillin should be used to treat syphilis, doses and quantities depending on the phase.
+If it is in fact the smell of alcohol or similar substances, it could indicate, for example, diabetes or other metabolic disorders, so first of all you should contact your GP or GP to rule out diabetes or kidney dysfunction or malfunction of the medications that the patient requires urgent consultation.
 Please don't underestimate this.

-Good morning, your symptoms also point to hypothyroidism.
-You should contact your general practitioner and ask to see a doctor.
+Good morning, your symptoms also indicate hypothyroidism.
+You should contact your GP and ask to see a doctor.
 If necessary, the doctor will refer you to an endocrinologist.
 And although more than half a century has passed since then, the pills still cause a lot of controversy.
 First of all, because of the side effects that are attributed to them.
-Of course, you can't generalize and say that every type of pill will cause every woman the same side effects.
-Each organism is different, so the reaction to hormonal contraception is a very individual matter.
+Of course, you can't generalize and say that each type of pill will cause the same side effects in every woman.
+Every body is different, so response to hormonal contraception is a very individual matter.

-The word "hormones" causes fear in 60% of modern women.
-This fact is not surprising: hormone therapy is indeed quite a serious and often not harmless therapeutic measure.
-The dangers of hormonal drugs are often and much spoken about, while their benefits are rarely remembered.
-But few people think that hormonal therapy can significantly improve a person's quality of life, and sometimes even support this very life (with diabetes, thyroid diseases, bronchial asthma, etc.).
+The word “hormones” evokes fear in 60% of modern women.
+This fact is not surprising: hormone therapy is indeed quite a serious and often not harmless treatment measure.
+The dangers of hormonal drugs are often talked about a lot, while their benefits are rarely remembered.
+But few people think that hormonal therapy can significantly improve a person’s quality of life, and sometimes even support this very life (for diabetes, thyroid diseases, bronchial asthma, etc.).

-As a hormone hormone discord, and hormonal agents differ in the degree of positive and negative effects on the body.
-The ratio of harm and benefit of hormonal drugs is determined by the type of hormone, its concentration, frequency, duration and method of application.
+Just as hormones differ from hormones, hormonal drugs differ in the degree of positive and negative effects on the body.
+The balance of harm and benefit of hormonal drugs is determined by the type of hormone, its concentration, frequency, duration and method of application.

-Yes, of course, hormonal drugs do some harm to the body.
+Yes, of course, hormonal drugs cause certain harm to the body.
 But, as a rule, they do not cause more damage to health than the disease for which this drug is used.
-Today, there are diseases that cannot be treated without hormones.
+Today there are diseases that cannot be treated without hormones.

 Why are hormonal drugs harmful?

-It must be clearly understood that the hormonal drugs of the 21st century cannot be compared with the hormonal drugs of the 20th century.
-If our mothers associated the phrase “hormonal treatment” with excess weight, edema, unnatural hair growth, then in our time such side effects are minimized.
-But it is important to understand that the harm from the use of a hormonal drug will be minimal only if it is properly selected.
+It is necessary to clearly understand that hormonal drugs of the 21st century cannot be compared with hormonal drugs of the 20th century.
+If our mothers associated the phrase “hormonal treatment” with excess weight, swelling, unnatural hair growth, then in our time such side effects are minimized.
+But it is important to understand that the harm from using a hormonal drug will be minimal only if it is selected correctly.

 So, why are hormonal drugs harmful?
-To answer this question, you just need to read the instructions for use for a particular tool.
-In the "Side Effects" section, as a rule, the whole range of possible (but not mandatory) side effects is indicated, among them are the classic ones: metabolic disorders, weight gain, excessive hair growth, skin rashes, disruption of the gastrointestinal tract, and more.
+To answer this question, you just need to read the instructions for use for a specific product.
+In the “Side Effects” section, as a rule, the entire range of possible (but not obligatory) side effects is indicated, among them the classic ones: metabolic disorders, weight gain, excessive hair growth, skin rashes, disruption of the gastrointestinal tract, and others.

-Hormone therapy in women most often involves treatment with oral contraceptives (OCs), the main purpose of which is contraception, and the therapeutic effect is achieved as a positive side effect.
-Discussions about the benefits and harms of hormonal contraceptives have been going on for many years.
+Hormonal therapy in women most often involves treatment with oral contraceptives (OCs), the main purpose of which is contraception, and the therapeutic effect is achieved as a positive side effect.
+Discussions about the benefits and harms of hormonal contraceptives have been ongoing for many years.

-Some theorists and practitioners of medicine, including alternative medicine, are categorically against the use of hormonal contraceptives in medical practice, since they cause irreparable harm to the female body in the form of: suppression of ovarian function, changes in the natural background of a woman, dangerous side effects.
+Some theorists and practitioners of medicine, including alternative medicine, are categorically against the use of hormonal contraceptives in medical practice, since they cause irreparable harm to the female body in the form of suppression of ovarian function, changes in a woman’s natural background, and dangerous side effects.

-Another part of the experts claims, and numerous scientific studies confirm that everything written above has nothing to do with modern OK.
-Huge doses of hormones, which were contained in the hormonal preparations of the first generations, caused serious harm to the female body.
-Improved OK of the new generation are characterized by a mild effect on due to the maximum cleansing and the minimum quantitative content of the hormone.
-Against the background of OK reception:
+Another part of the experts claims, and numerous scientific studies confirm, that everything written above has nothing to do with modern OK.
+Huge doses of hormones contained in the first generations of hormonal preparations caused serious harm to the female body.
+Improved OCs of the new generation are distinguished by a mild effect due to maximum purification and minimal quantitative hormone content.
+While taking OK:

-The benefit-to-risk ratio for hormonal contraceptive pills is unambiguously positive.
+The benefit-risk ratio when taking hormonal contraceptive pills is clearly positive.

-And to the frequent question of women: “How harmful are hormonal pills?” the following answer can be given: in the absence of contraindications, subject to the correct diagnosis and the correct selection of the drug - practically nothing.
-The first three months of admission (the period of adaptation to the drug) side effects are possible: nausea, headaches and dizziness, breast engorgement, mood swings, decreased sexual desire.
+And to a common question from women: “Why are hormonal pills harmful?” we can give the following answer: in the absence of contraindications, subject to the correct diagnosis and correct selection of the drug - practically nothing.
+During the first three months of use (the period of adaptation to the drug), side effects are possible: nausea, headaches and dizziness, engorgement of the mammary glands, mood swings, decreased sexual desire.

-Hello Dmitry!
-Hormonal drugs prescribed to a man by a competent doctor and on the case, as well as any other drugs, are designed to restore one or another function of the body.
-Otherwise, for example, applied in the wrong way, in the wrong dosage, they can lead to serious consequences or simply to health troubles.
-Generally speaking, when taking certain medications, you should always remember such a wise and ancient phrase: "Everything is a poison, and everything is a medicine."
+Hello, Dmitry!
+Hormonal drugs prescribed to a man by a competent doctor and on purpose, just like any other drugs, are designed to restore one or another function of the body.
+Otherwise, for example, if used in the wrong way, in the wrong dosage, they can lead to serious consequences or simply to health problems.
+Generally speaking, when taking certain medications, it is always worth remembering this wise and ancient phrase: “Everything is poison, and everything is medicine.”
 It all depends only on their competent or illiterate use.

-Hormonal drugs are synthetic drugs that act like natural hormones produced in our body.
-Such drugs do not necessarily have a contraceptive effect, and can be prescribed to both women and men (depending on the type of drugs) to normalize the function of the reproductive system, normalize hormonal levels, etc.
+Hormonal drugs are drugs obtained synthetically and acting like natural hormones produced in our body.
+These kinds of drugs do not necessarily have a contraceptive effect, and can be prescribed to both women and men (depending on the type of drug) to normalize the function of the reproductive system, normalize hormonal levels, etc.

-For example, many men prolong their sexual function with hormone-based drugs.
-Of course, their use must be agreed with the doctor in advance, and self-administration of such drugs is strictly prohibited.
-After conducting a comprehensive examination, passing numerous tests, the doctor can really prescribe a drug containing testosterone, which will help a man improve the situation with sex hormones.
-However, simply taking testosterone, without a doctor's prescription, may not lead to any significant results, as studies show that male menopause is not always due to a lack of hormones.
+For example, many men prolong their sexual function with the help of hormonal-based drugs.
+Of course, their use must be previously agreed with a doctor; independent use of such drugs is strictly prohibited.
+After conducting a comprehensive examination and undergoing numerous tests, the doctor can actually prescribe a drug containing testosterone, which will help a man improve the situation with sex hormones.
+However, simply taking testosterone, without a doctor's prescription, may not lead to any significant results, since studies show that male menopause is not always caused only by a lack of hormones.
 Accordingly, hormone deficiency does not always lead to limited male functions.
 There is one interesting study in which testosterone was injected into the brain of a male rat, hoping to induce a strong sexual instinct.
-However, instead, the animal, on the contrary, unexpectedly manifested maternal instinct.
-The male refused to mate with the female, and began to show maternal feelings towards her.
+However, instead, the animal, on the contrary, suddenly showed maternal instinct.
+The male refused to mate with the female, and began to show purely maternal feelings towards her.

-The consumption of hormones for each person is very individual and it is impossible to look at a neighbor and follow his example.
-Only a doctor can advise and prescribe hormones, with an illiterate approach, taking hormones can become unsafe.
+The consumption of hormones for each person is very individual and you cannot look at your neighbor and follow his example.
+Only a doctor can advise and prescribe hormones; if not done correctly, taking hormones can become unsafe.

-If you are interested in taking hormonal drugs for good results in sports, then everything is also very individual here.
-One thing is for sure - you should not abuse any drugs.
+If you are interested in taking hormonal drugs for good results in sports, then everything here is also very individual.
+One thing is for sure - you should not abuse any medications.

 Add your price to the database